aledavila/Tic-Tac-Toe/README.md

 A Star Wars themed tic tac toe game!

 On page load Star Wars logo shows up on page and intro scrolls up Star Wars style.
+It will last for a minute and then fade out.
+But you can begin the game whenever you want.

 When hovering over boxes the box changes color so you know what box you are clicking and if it available.